AI Agent Index

 Semantic Scholar vs Rayyan (2026)

 Side-by-side comparison of Semantic Scholar vs Rayyan: pricing, capabilities, integrations, deployment complexity, and ratings.
-Last updated July 2026.
+Last updated July 8, 2026 by The AI Agent Index Editorial Team.

 Semantic Scholar logo